Citation (horse): Background

 Owned and bred by Calumet Farm in Lexington, Kentucky, Citation was a bay colt by Bull Lea from the imported mare Hydroplane (GB), who was by the leading sire Hyperion.
 Although Citation was bred in Kentucky, his pedigree was largely European.
 He also traces back through his father Bull Lea to two outstanding horses from New Zealand (Trenton and Carbine), both sired by English sire Musket, the much loved and revered superstar of the late 1800s.
 As a descendant of the broodmare Glasalt, Citation was related to the 2000 Guineas winner Colorado: the same branch of Thoroughbred "Family" 3-l later produced the Preakness Stakes winner Gate Dancer.

 Citation was trained by the Hall of Fame inductee Ben Jones and his son, Hall of Famer Horace A. "Jimmy" Jones.
 The horse was originally ridden by Al Snider and later by Eddie Arcaro and Steve Brooks.

 Racing career

 1947: two-year-old season

-Citation won his first start as a two-year-old at Pimlico Race Course in Baltimore.
+Citation won his first start as a two-year-old at the Havre de Grace racetrack on April 22, 1947.
+The race was a 4 1/2-furlong sprint on a sloppy track.
+He won by three-quarters of a length in :54 1/5.
 He broke the Arlington Park track record over five furlongs in his third start.
 For the year, he raced nine times, winning eight starts and earning $155,680.
-His only loss came at the heels of his stablemate, Bewitch, in the Washington Park Futurity, which the filly won in stakes record time for six furlongs.
+His only loss came at the heels of his stablemate, Bewitch, in the Washington Park Futurity, which the filly won in stakes-record time for six furlongs.
 Citation racked up victories in the Elementary Stakes, Futurity Trial, Futurity Stakes, and Pimlico Futurity.
 He was named champion two-year-old.